-A typical detection cycle consists of applying 4 V, then 8 V, then 4 V again with the current limit set to 3 mA.
+A typical detection cycle consists of applying 4 V, then 8 V, and back to 4 V, with the current limit set to 3 mA.
 The current is measured after an appropriate settling time.
 For a valid PD, the detection signature must be compliant with the detection voltage both increasing and decreasing.